What Options Do I Have After the Covid Mortgage Moratorium Ends?

 - Repayment plan

 Every lender, loan and borrower’s situation is different.
 There may be additional foreclosure avoidance options based on your unique circumstances.
-You can contact your lender to learn what options you may have, and it is also wise to get advice from a Florida real estate attorney who assists in negotiating loan modifications.
+You can contact your lender to learn what options you may have, and it is also wise to get advice from a Florida real estate law firm who assists in negotiating loan modifications.

 In a loan modification, you reach an agreement with your lender to restructure your existing loan in order to reduce monthly payments.
 A loan modification could include: